Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 \subsection{Applications to the local Langlands correspondence}

-Let us consider the derived stack $\BL_q^u$ of {\em unipotent Langlands parameters}, which parametrizes the unipotent Weil-Deligne representations for a local field $F$ with residue field $\mathbb{F}_q$, and whose set of $k$-points is a variant of the set of Deligne-Langlands parameters in Theorem~\ref{DL conjecture} (with semisimplicity of $s$ dropped).
-Note that the following notions make sense for any $q \in \mathbb{C}$, with applications to local Langlands when $q$ is a prime power.
+We will consider a derived stack $\BL_{q,G}^u$ of {\em unipotent Langlands parameters}, which parametrizes the unipotent Weil-Deligne representations for a local field $F$ with residue field $\mathbb{F}_q$, and whose set of $k$-points is a variant of the set of Deligne-Langlands parameters in Theorem~\ref{DL conjecture} (with semisimplicity of $s$ dropped).
+Note that the following notions make sense for any $q \in \mathbb{C}$, with applications to local Langlands when $q$ is a prime power, and that, in line with expectations, the stack of \emph{unipotent} Langlands parameters depends only on the order of the residue field of $F$.

-\begin{defn} \; \begin{enumerate} \item The \emph{stack of unipotent Langlands parameters} $\BL_q^u=\cL_q(\cN/G)$ is the derived fixed point stack of multiplication by $q\in \Gm$ on the equivariant formal neighborhood of the nilpotent cone $\cN/G$ inside $\mf{g}/G$ (equivalently, the formal neighborhood of the unipotent cone inside $G/G$).
-Equivalently, it is the fiber of the loop (or derived inertia) stack of the nilpotent cone over $q\in \Gm$, Thus informally
+\begin{defn} \; Let $q = p^r$ be a prime power. \begin{enumerate} \item The \emph{stack of unipotent Langlands parameters} $\BL_{q,G}^u= \cL_q(\wh{\cN}/G)$ (or simply $\BL_q^u$) is the derived fixed point stack of multiplication by $q\in \Gm$ on $\wh{\cN}/G$.
+Equivalently, it is the fiber of the loop (or derived inertia) stack of the nilpotent cone over $q\in \Gm$,

+By Proposition \ref{no derived structure}, the derived inf-stack $\BL_{q,G}^u$ has no derived nor infinitesimal structure, i.e. $\cL_q(\wh{\cN}/G) = \cL_q(\mf{g}/G)$, and by \cite{DHKM} it is reduced, so we may equivalently define $\BL_{q,G}^u$ using the classical fiber product of the reduced nilpotent cone $\cN$, i.e.